morloc-project/morloc/README.md

 ```
 $ ./nexus.pl -h
 The following commands are exported:
-  hello [0]
+  hello
+    return: Str
 ```

-The `[0]` states the number of arguments the "command" hello takes.
+The `return: Str` phrases states that hello returns a string value.

-The command is called as so:
+The command `hello` can be called as shown below:

 ```
 $ ./nexus.pl hello